Chapter 4

 *) The gas falling in a spiral into a black

 ever-increasing speeds.
-When the black hole is about twice its
+When the black hole about twice doubles

-weight by this absorption, it reaches an almost critical
+its weight by this absorption, it reaches almost critical

 "extreme" rotational speed; then the already